 - If you want to bring a cooler to bring food to the beach, buy a foldable cooler bag sold for cheap at most grocery stores.
 That way you won’t feel guilty leaving them during disembarkation day when space become limited in your luggage.

 I had a great first time visit at the Bahamas.
 Although I felt our day was rushed, it was a great introductory visit nonetheless.
 In summary, we were only able to do one excursion a day without needing to rush into doing more, we are a bigger party with different interests and needs.
-I would have wanted to see more of each island but unfortunately, we only had a day for each, which meant we needed to be back on board the ship by a certain time, some time schedules earlier than others too.
-Which is why it is important to be on time for each meeting time per excursion because when one is late, it holds the whole party, which also pushes the time schedule.
+I would have wanted to see more of each island but unfortunately, we only had a day for each, which meant we needed to be back on board the ship by a certain time.
+It is important to be on time for each meeting time per excursion because when one is late, it holds the whole party.

 Would I go on a cruise again?
 Time will tell.
 Maybe on a Disney Cruise, if affordable.
 Would I go see Bahamas again, maybe.
 There are definitely other islands to see too for the same price and effort.
 Time and budget will tell.